From FX to final reports—AI can handle it. Explore the real impact of AI in accounting.

 Setting up accounting periods is the next step.
 This involves defining the start and end dates for each accounting period within your system.
 Establishing clear accounting periods is critical for tracking and reporting financial performance over specific time frames, and ensuring that foreign currency transactions are recorded and translated consistently.

-3. Accounts setup
+3. Account setup

 To manage CTA effectively, you need to set up specific accounts within your general ledger.
 These accounts typically include: